DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Data Structures and Algorithms.md

 In addition, we want to create our hash method like:

 Point: the hash method takes a key to determine the address where we store the key-value pair.
-The hash method returns a value between zero and size – 1 (to make this happen I have: % len(self.data_map) in the following), which is our address to store the key-value pair in the hash table.
+The hash method returns a value between zero and size – 1 (to make this happen I have % len(self.data_map) below), which is our address to store the key-value pair in the hash table.

         class HshTable:
             def __init__(self, size=7):